spatie/laravel-log-dumper/README.md

 ## Using other log level

-If you want to use another info level, you can just called the method you want on `ld`.
-You can pass these methods any type and any number of arguments.
+If you want to use another log level, you can just call the method you want on `ld`.
+You can pass these methods any type of arugment and any number of arguments.
 They will all be logged.

 ```php
 // logs using the `error` level
 ld()->error('a string', ['an array'], new Class())
 ```

-Of course you can chain different levels.
+Of course you can mix and chain different levels.

 ```php
 ld()